Sunday

 Keynote Session: Conflicts and Integration in Molecular Signaling

-Discussion Leader: Julia Bailey-Serres (University of California, Riverside, United States)
+Discussion Leader: Arthur Hunt (University of Kentucky, United States)

 7:30 pm - 7:40 pm